sembian-m/LoadTime/docs/README.md

 - Displays page load times in the toolbar badge.
 - Provides a detailed breakdown of the Page Load Time using Navigation Timings.
 - Stores performance data in session storage for use in the extension.
-- Tracks and reports user interactions (page views, clicks, right-clicks) using Google Analytics.
+- Tracks and reports user interactions within the extension (extension popup views, clicks, right-clicks) using Google Analytics.

 ## Installation

-Install the extension from  https://chromewebstore.google.com/detail/page-load-time/jboepgdkcgchplagkfmgdhefadfahgda.
+Install the extension from [Chrome Web Store](https://chromewebstore.google.com/detail/page-load-time/jboepgdkcgchplagkfmgdhefadfahgda).

 ## Usage